With inexpensive equipment, women can get a glimpse of their own cervix prior to the customary 2-year Pap smear.

 Women living with HIV are at a higher risk of cervical cancer and other cervical diseases.
 The U.S. Centers for Disease Control and Prevention recommends that all HIV-positive women get an initial cervical Pap test, and get re-tested 6 months later.
 If both Pap tests are normal, then these women can follow up with yearly Pap tests.

 Those in India without access to expensive tests are being trained to perform a visual examination using a procedure called the vinegar cancer test.
-Applying diluted vinegar to the cervix temporary alters the color of cancer cells.
+Applying diluted vinegar to the cervix temporarily alters the color of cancer cells.

 More Thorough Professional Exam